-The following graph compares changes over the five years ended December 31, 2022 in the value of \$100 invested at January 1, 2018 in Common Shares of the Company and in the TSX S&P Composite Index, assuming reinvestment of dividends.
-Over this five-year period, the total shareholder returns on the Common Shares of the Company has exceeded the total shareholder return on the S&P/TSX Composite Index.
+The following graph compares changes over the five years ended December 31, 2023 in the value of \$100 invested at January 1, 2019 in Common Shares of the Company and in the TSX S&P Composite Index, assuming reinvestment of dividends.
+Over this five-year period, the total shareholder returns on the Common Shares of the Company are marginally lower than the total shareholder return on the S&P/TSX Composite Index.

 The Company's executive and senior management participate in compensation programs that include stock options and PSUs, the value of which are ultimately based on the price of the Common Shares and, in the case of PSUs, dividends paid.
 Grants of both stock options and PSUs are based on financial, operational, and personal performance metrics, with a heavy weighting to the return on equity of the Company.
 There is no linkage between share price performance and the number of stock options or PSUs granted.
-Stock options and PSUs accounted for 15.6% of total compensation for the five NEOs for the year ended December 31, 2022.
+Stock options and PSUs accounted for 24.1% of total compensation for the five NEOs for the year ended December 31, 2023.

-During the five year period between January 1, 2018 and December 31, 2022, the total return index of the Common Shares increased 45% (including re-invested dividends) while the total return index of the TSX S&P Composite Index rose 39%.
+During the five year period between January 1, 2019 and December 31, 2023, the total return index of the Common Shares increased 66% (including re-invested dividends) while the total return index of the TSX S&P Composite Index rose 71%.

-The Company has experienced generally improving financial results since 2017.
-Revenue has grown at an annual rate of 8.9% during the past five years and net earnings have increased at an annual rate of 19.8%.
-The Company performed well in the year ended December 31, 2022, with earnings growth of 32.8%.
+The Company has experienced generally improving financial results since 2018.
+Revenue has grown at an annual rate of 7.3% during the past five years and net earnings have increased at an annual rate of 10.2%.